saasform/saasform/packages/express-session-jwt/README.md

 }))
 ```

-Key rotation example for `@saasform/express-session` (only the latest private key is used, the others can be omitted):
+Key rotation example for `express-session-jwt` (only the latest private key is used, the others can be omitted):
 ```js
 app.use(session({
   keys: [